Join the eLife Innovation Sprint 2020

 The application process

-We invite you to submit a general application between April 27 and May 24.
+We invite you to read our list of accepted project proposals and to submit a general application between April 27 and

-All general applications will be evaluated between May 25 and June 15.
-We hope to communicate decisions (invited, waitlisted, unable to accept) with all participants in the week beginning June 15 – all invited participants will be given one week to confirm their places before they are offered to applicants on the waitlist.
+All general applications will be evaluated between June 7 and July 3.
+We hope to communicate decisions (invited, unable to accept) with all participants in the week beginning July 6 – all invited participants will be given one week to confirm their places.

 The Sprint community will help review the general applications according to the following criteria: